UofT-DSI/deep_learning_topics/assignments/assignment_1.md

 ### Q3

 Air Canada was [recently found](https://www.canlii.org/en/bc/bccrt/doc/2024/2024bccrt149/2024bccrt149.html) financially liable for its chatbot.
-Do you think that will legal decision will impact a hospital's ability to roll out a patient-facing chatbot?
-Explain why or why not, and the sorts of models that are now more or less likley to be developed.
+Do you think that this legal decision will impact a hospital's ability to roll out a patient-facing chatbot?
+Explain why or why not, and the sorts of models that are now more or less likely to be developed.

 ### Q4